alicerunsonfedora/cubiomeskit/README.md

 Or go to **File -> Add Package Dependencies...** in Xcode to add the dependency.

+#### Adwaita support

+If you plan to work with Adwaita, you will need to have the following dependencies pre-installed and/or exposed through your Flatpak manifest
+configuration:

+- `libadwaita`
+- `libshumate`

 ## License

 CubiomesKit is free and open-source software licensed under the Mozilla